Julie Argentina, Chile 17 Comments

 More Information for Your Trip to South America

-ARGENTINA: Tour the wine regions in Mendoza, go white water rafting and rock climbing, and hike to Aconcagua Base Camp.
+ARGENTINA: Tour the wine regions in Mendoza, go white water rafting, and hike to Aconcagua Base Camp.
 See the full list in our article Best Things to Do in Mendoza.

 PERU: This 10 day Peru Itinerary is one of our favorite 10 day trips from anywhere around the world.
 Visit Machu Picchu, journey into the Amazon, and explore the sites around Cusco.